hexbatch/shell-game/README.md

 The select box will list all the non topmost shells, the new shell instance will set its element's variables according to its *element_init* setting (new or find)

+### Tags can be added and removed

+* Adding tags is done by either modifying a tag array in the yaml , next to the game (or adding one if missing).
+  Or by adding tags in the tag input at the top

+* When adding editing the yaml , the tags will be synced when the yaml is loaded

 ## Development Reference